-To add an asset, double-click any of the items in the Data Visualizations section or drag and place it onto the canvas.
+To add Data Visualizations, drag and place the item from the Assets pane onto the canvas.
 Minitab Connect adds a placeholder asset card that contains the default title, a representation of the asset, and a drop down that contains the data views associated with the dashboard.
 Select the data view you want to use for the asset.
 Then select Open to open the dialog for the asset.

 Note